 I also think it would be interesting to prepare a tray with an activity for matching pictures of the presidents to the corresponding coins: Abraham Lincoln – penny, Thomas Jefferson – nickel, Franklin D. Roosevelt – dime, George Washington – quarter, and John F. Kennedy– half dollar.
 I’ve linked each president to a copyright-free image from Wikimedia Commons.

 You could create 3-part cards for each president.
 Or you could just download and print out the presidents’ photos on 4×6 photo paper and print each president’s name on the back for a quick Presidents’ Day coin-and-photo-matching activity.

-There are now many more money and presidents printables and activities available online.
+There are many more president printables and activities available online.
 You’ll find some in these posts: